Understanding Withholding Tax for Musicians

 Final Note

-Withholding tax can feel like a minefield, but with the right preparation, you can reduce its impact on your international income.
+Withholding tax can feel like a minefield.
+However, with the right preparation, you can reduce its impact on your international income.

 I recently wrote in more detail on this topic for Classical Music Magazine - you can read the article here.